+2.4.
+Making Simple

-Simple changes involve inserting, deleting, repeating, and changing single characters, words, and lines of text.
-In vi, you can also undo the previous change with ease in case you change your mind.
+ChangesSimple changes involve inserting, deleting, repeating, and changing single characters, words, and lines of text.
+In vi, you can also undo the previous change

+with ease in case you change your mind.

-There are two basic commands for inserting new text: i to insert text to the left of the cursor, and a to append text to the right of the cursor.
+Inserting - i I a A o and O There are two basic commands for inserting new text: i to insert text to the left of the cursor, and a to append text to the right of the cursor.
 After you type i, everything you type until you press ESC is inserted into the file.
 Try this now; position yourself at some word in the file and try inserting text before this word.
 (If you are on an dumb terminal it will seem, for a minute, that some of the characters in your line have been overwritten, but they will reappear when you type ESC.)